mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 {: #fig-esp artwork-align="center" title="Top-Level Format of an ESP Packet"}

-This document defines the ESP Header Compression profile (EHCP) Architecture with the application of SCHC at various layers of the IPsec stack---also called SCHC strata---as defined below:
+This document defines the application of the SCHC Architecture for ESP Header Compression.
+C/D operations occur at various layers of the IPsec stack, where each layer is treated in this document as a SCHC Stratum.
+Diet-ESP operates over three strata, defined as follows:

-1. Inner IP Compression (IIPC): The SoR used in this SCHC stratum apply directly to the headers of the inner IP packet.
+1. Inner IP Compression (IIPC): The SCHC Payload Instance used in this stratum applies its SoR directly to the headers of the inner IP packet.
 For example, in the case of a UDP packet with ports determined by the SA, fields such as UDP ports and checksums are typically compressed.
-If no compression of the inner packet is possible, the resulting SCHC packet contains the uncompressed IP packet, as per {{!RFC8724, Section 7.2}}.
+The compressed inner IP packet becomes the Payload portion of the SCHC Packet, comprising the RuleID and the Compressed Residue (i.e., compression residue plus the inner IP packet payload).
+If no compression of the inner packet is possible, the No Compression rule is used and the uncompressed IP packet is placed in the Compressed Residue.
+The resulting SCHC packet may contain a SCHC Header generated with the SoR defined in the SCHC Header Instance.

-2. Clear Text ESP Compression (CTEC): This SCHC stratum contains SoR that compress the fields of the ESP Payload, right before being encrypted, as the encapsulated traffic in tunnel mode.
+2. Clear Text ESP Compression (CTEC): This SCHC stratum containes a SCHC Payload Instance with the SoR used to compress the fields of the ESP Clear Text Packet, right before being encrypted, as the encapsulated traffic in tunnel mode.
+The resulting SCHC packet does not contain a SCHC Header since the encryption at the next layer occurs in the same entity.

-3. Encrypted ESP Compression (EEC): This SCHC stratum contains SoR that compress the ESP fields that remain visible after encryption, that is, the ESP Header.
+3. Encrypted ESP Compression (EEC): This SCHC stratum contains a SCHC Payload Instance with the SoR to compress the ESP packet fields that remain visible after encryption, that is, the ESP Header.
+The resulting SCHC packet may contain a SCHC Header generated with the SoR defined in the SCHC Header Instance.

 Note that the descriptions of the three SCHC strata provided in this document meet the general purpose of ESP.
 It is possible that in some deployments, the SCHC instances from different SCHC layers can be merged.
 Typically, a specific implementation may merge the compression of IIPC and CTEC layers.

-Each SoR indicates the ESP header fields to be matched by the rules.
-The SCHC instances define how the SCHC Context is initialized from the SA and generate the corresponding SCHC rules (i.e., RuleID, SCHC MAX_PACKET_SIZE, new SCHC Compression/Decompression Actions (CDA), and fragmentation).
-The appendix provides illustrative examples of applications of EHCP implemented with the OpenSCHC {{OpenSCHC}}.
+The Rules of type C/D describe the behavior of each header field in the ESP header.A SCHC Session manager provides the management of SCHC Instances with a definition of how the SoR and the SoV are initialized from the SA (i.e., RuleID, SCHC MAX_PACKET_SIZE, new SCHC Compression/Decompression Actions (CDA), and fragmentation).
+The appendix provides illustrative examples of applications of Diet-ESP implemented with the OpenSCHC {{OpenSCHC}}.

 # Terminology